Martini Arostegui (PhD)

 Martini received his B.S. in biology, with a specialization in marine biology, from Stanford University in 2014 where he studied the influence of the El Niño Southern Oscillation on the migrations and vertical movements of blue marlin (Makaira nigricans) in the equatorial Pacific south of Hawaii.
 He is interested in the ecology, behavior, life history, physiology, and diversity of all fish species in both marine and aquatic systems.
-As a M.S. student at the University of Washington’s School of Aquatic and Fishery Sciences, Martini is focused on studying rainbow trout ecotypes in southwest Alaska, Salish Sea resident chinook salmon migration patterns and depth distributions, and other aspects of Pacific Northwest fish ecology.
+As a Ph.D. student at the University of Washington’s School of Aquatic and Fishery Sciences, Martini’s dissertation is focused on rainbow trout ecotypes in southwest Alaska and the diversity of salmonids in lakes.
+His other research projects include telemetry of shortbill and Mediterranean spearfish, fish as potential biological control agents of schistosomiasis in Senegal, commercial and recreational fishery management strategies, life history diversity of Kamchatka steelhead, trophic ecology of taimen, Schistocephalus parasite-host interactions, and methodologies in stable isotope analysis.
 He is an avid angler and pursues his passion for fish both in his work and his recreation.
-Select publications:

 - Arostegui, M. C., J. M. Smith, A. N. Kagley, D. Spilsbury-Pucci, K. L. Fresh, and T. P. Quinn.
 2017.
 Spatially clustered movement patterns and segregation of sub-adult Chinook salmon within the Salish Sea.
 Marine and Coastal Fisheries 9: 1-12.